-Latest Quotations from South Onaha and Kansas City.
+Latest Quotations from South Omaha and Kansas City.

-UNION STOCK YARDS, SOUTH OM AHA-CATTLE-The supply of cattle fell considerably short of the number received the last few days, and, as the demand was of quite liberal proportions, the market on good stuff ruled active and a little stronger all around.
-There were not many good to choice beef steers offered, and as there was considerable competition on such grades, prices were stronger than yesterday.
-Where the cat tle just suited buyers they paid fully a nickel more than yesterday and in som cases sales looked better than that.
+UNION STOCK YARDS, SOUTH OM-AHA-CATTLE-The supply of cattle fell considerably short of the number received the last few days, and, as the demand was of quite liberal proportions, the marwas of quite liberal proportions, the mar-ket on good stuff ruled active and a little stronger all around.
+There were not many good to choice beef steers of-fered, and as there was considerable competition on such grades, prices were stronger than yesterday.
+Where the cat-tle just suited buyers they paid fully a nickel more than yesterday and in some cases sales looked better than that.
 The situation, however, is best described by calling it a good strong market.
+Common and half-fat stuff did not improve and in calling it a good strong market.
 Common and half-fat stuff did not improve and in fact sellers found it difficult to dispose of that class of cattle.
 Packers do not want them and will take them only at their own prices.
 The cow market was also active and stronger on good stuff, the situation being much the same as on fat steers.
 As the supply was limited the more desirable bunches were out of first hands early in the morning.
 Bulls, calves and stags could be quoted just about steady with yesterday, no particular change being noticeable.
-The de-mand for good stock cattle was equal to to supply this morning and prices remained stationary.
+The demand for good stock cattle was equal to to supply this morning and prices remained stationary.
+There was not much mained stationary.
 There was not much offered in that line and consequently sellers had little difficulty in disposing of their holdings.

+HOGS-There was not as liberal a sup-

-HOGS-There was not as liberal a sup ply here as yesterday and the market opened 507% c higher.
-The first sales were mostly at \$5.271/2 and \$5.30 and as high as \$5.321⁄2 was paid for prime heavy-weights.
+HOGS-There was not as liberal a supply here as yesterday and the market opened 5@71⁄2c higher.
+The first sales were mostly at \$5.271⁄2 and \$5.30 and as high as \$5.321⁄2 was paid for prime heavy-weights.
 The hogs however, did not move toward the scales very rapidly, as packers did not like to pay the advance and were slow about taking hold.
 After about thirty loads had changed hands the feeling seemed to be a little easier and not much was done for a time.

-SHEEP-There were only about thre-cars of sheep included in today's receipts and consequently hardly enough to make a good test of the market.
-The few bunches offered, though were bought at just about yesterday's prices. sold as high as \$5.00 and ewes brought \$3.60.
+SHEEP-There were only about three cars of sheep included in today's receipts and consequently hardly enough to make a good test of the market.
+The few bunches offered, though were bought at just about yesterday's prices.
+Lambs bunches offered, though were bought at just about yesterday's prices.
+Lambs sold as high as \$5.00 and ewes brought \$3.60.
 The light supply of wethers continues, the bulk of the receipts being ewes and lambs, which naturally make the wethers bring strong prices, as compared to the ewes and lambs.
-Feeder may be quoted practically steady, both for the day and for the week.
+Feeders may be quoted practically steady, both for the day and for the week.